Prayer of Thanksgiving

 We pray this in the name of Jesus, who knows what being a light in this dark world is all about.

-Written by Larry Kehler Mennonite Central Committee, Canada, 2009
+- Larry Kehler Mennonite Central Committee, Canada, 2009